Exclusive!

 century.

-Ian Hislop drives to the British Cartoon
+Ian Hislop drives to the British

-Archive at Canterbury.
+Cartoon Archive at Canterbury.
 An excerpt from The

-Harvesters' Dance accompanies the drive to the
+Harvesters' Dance accompanies the drive to

-Adaptability to Foreign Conditions by Pont
+cartoon Adaptability to Foreign Conditions

 The recording is from the

-Boosey & Hawkes recorded music library with
+Boosey & Hawkes mood music library with William

-William Hodgson conducting the Regent Concert
+Hodgson conducting the

-Orchestra (UK, 1939?).
+Regent Concert Orchestra (UK, 1939?).

 This documentary can be watched on YouTube.